DevTeam/Pure.DI/readme/root-arguments.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/RootArgumentsScenario.cs)

-Sometimes it is necessary to pass some state to the composition root to use it when resolving dependencies.
+Sometimes it is necessary to pass some state to the composition to use it when resolving dependencies.
 To do this, just use the `RootArg<T>(string argName)` method, specify the type of argument and its name.
 You can also specify a tag for each argument.
 You can then use them as dependencies when building the object graph.
 If you have multiple arguments of the same type, just use tags to distinguish them.
 The root of a composition that uses at least one root argument is prepended as a method, not a property.
 It is important to remember that the method will only display arguments that are used in the object graph of that composition root.
 Arguments that are not involved will not be added to the method arguments.
 It is best to use unique argument names so that there are no collisions.
+> [!NOTE]
+> Actually, root arguments work like normal bindings.
+The difference is that they bind to the values of the arguments.
+These values will be implemented as dependencies wherever they are required.

 ```c#